MSchabel/developers-community/pages/documents/ConversationalAI/KnowledgeBase/knowledgecenteroverview.md

 <img class="fancyimage" style="width:700px" src="img/ConvoBuilder/kb_articleStatus.png">

-You can also search for articles by active/inactive status:
+You can also search for articles by active/inactive status.

-**screen**